John-Yang-3233/AIR-PUMP-CONTROL/README.md

 ## Introduction
-tb6612fng is controled by the PWM & GPIO in this project.
+tb6612fng is a two channel motor module controled by the PWM & GPIO in this project.
 The motor's RPM can be modified by `PWM_DUTY_CYCLE` = `PWM_PLUSE/PWM_PERIOD`.

 ### control logic

-controled by single button, when pressed `phase` changes between 0~2
+controled by single button, when pressed `phase` changes between 0~2 to modify the output of A&B channels

 `phase0` : channelA & channelB off